derektmueller/randomAssetScraper/README.md

 # Random Game Asset Scraper

 Command line tool which scrapes opengameart.com for random sets of game assets (art, sound effects, textures, music, etc.).
-Specify the number, n, of desired assets and the script will output n URLs fof open-licensed assets.
+Specify the number, n, of desired assets and the script will output n URLs of open-licensed assets.

 # Improvement Ideas